-Our mission is to create social, political, and environmental change within the Cedar Rapids community, prioritizing the objectives of the Black Lives Matter movement to eliminate white supremacy and systemic racism, and affirm the lives of under-resourced and marginalized communities.
+Our mission is to create social, political, and environmental change within greater Cedar Rapids, prioritizing the objectives of the Black Lives Matter movement to eliminate white supremacy and systemic racism, and affirm the lives of under-resourced and marginalized communities.

 Ban the use of Chokeholds, Knee-to-neck Maneuvers (and other lethal restraining techniques) and Strengthen Existing Use of Force Standards

 Decriminalize minor marijuana crimes and other lower-level offenses.